Print

 The art and science of successful grant writing

-Vallabh Das is an expert in oculomotor system neuroscience and in the study of strabismus in awake behaving non-human primates.
-Dr. Das has maintained NIH R01 funding since 2002 for research into binocular coordination of eye movements in strabismus.
-In addition to being department chair, he has had leadership and service experience as President of the UH Faculty Senate, as member of EY ARVO program committee and as member in many NIH study sections.
+Vallabh Das, PhD, is an expert in oculomotor system neuroscience and in the study of strabismus in awake behaving non-human primates.
+Das has maintained NIH R01 funding since 2002 for research into binocular coordination of eye movements in strabismus.
+In addition to being department chair, Das has had leadership and service experience as president of the University of Houston Faculty Senate, a member of ARVO's Annual Meeting Program Committee (EY Section), and as a member in many NIH study sections.

-Division Chief and Arthur L. Rosenbaum Professor of Pediatric Ophthalmology and Strabismus
+Division Chief, Arthur L. Rosenbaum Professorship of Pediatric Ophthalmology and Strabismus

 (Los Angeles, Calif.)